safesoftware/FMETraining/ServerAuthoring2SelfServe1/Exercise2.md

 <br>**1) Open Workspace**
 <br>Open the workspace from exercise 1, or the starting workspace listed above.
-You can see that it consists of a Reader, a Writer, and two transformers.
+You can see that it consists of a reader, a writer, and two transformers.

 In this step we'll give the end-user control over the transformation stages.